Mufassir-Chowdhury/sust-app/README.md

 npm run db
 ```

 We have some data loaded in a file.
-To import the data:
+To import the data (In separate terminal):
 ```bash
 npm run load
 ```

-Once you have installed the dependencies, you can start the development server:
+Once you have installed the dependencies, you can start the development server (In separate terminal):

 ```bash
 npm run dev